-The Minnesota Fallen Firefighter Memorial Service
+UPDATE: 2021 Minnesota Fallen Firefighter Memorial Service

 In 2011, the Minnesota Fire Service Foundation launched an initiative to move the Minnesota Fallen Firefighter Memorial from the baggage claim area at Minneapolis-Saint Paul International Airport and create a larger, more accessible and interactive memorial on the grounds of the State Capitol.
 The new memorial gives families, friends, co-workers and community members a permanent location to pay tribute to these men and women who made the ultimate sacrifice.

 The Fire Service successfully raised $720,000 to fund the memorial through donations from the public, Minnesota businesses and, primarily, from the state’s firefighting community.
 Financial contributions to fund educational scholarships for children of active, retired or deceased firefighters, and for spouses of deceased firefighters and support for firefighters and their families in times of need can be sent to: Minnesota Fire Service Foundation c/o Minnesota Fire Service Foundation c/o Tradition Capital Bank, Attn: Cathy Haukedahl, 7601 France Ave S, Suite 140, Edina, MN 55435.
 Online contributions can be made at www.MNFireServiceFoundation.org.
 All contributions are tax deductible.